jbnetapp/demosmbc/README.md

 - The script **simpleio.sh** can be used to run IOPs on the LUN (using dd).

-You can reverse all the configuration bye running the script the following scripts:
+You can reverse all the configuration bye running the following scripts:
 - The first script **Reverse-3-Linux-LunDiscover.sh** will automatically unmap the LUN and will remove all Linux devices and iscsi targets discoverd by the script *3-Linux-LunDiscover.sh*
 - The sceconds script **Reverse-2-Setup-ontapsmbc.sh** will delete all ONTAP LUN and SVM, mediator, certificate etc.. this script **MUST** be run after the script *Reverse-3-Linux-LunDiscover.sh*